 An au pair is only placed with a host family if they mutually match with each other, meaning they both think it will be a good fit.
 This helps us ensure that every au pair placement is a success.

 An au pair can transform your household, enrich your family's life, and meet your childcare needs.
-Contact us for a program overview, au pair pricing and to find out what an au pair will mean to your family.
+Contact us to learn more about au pair costs for host families and find out what an au pair will mean to your family.